Who is this article for?

 The cloud share permission changes rule type is not available in the Code42 federal environment

 Suspicious file mismatch (not shown in image above)

 Suspicious File Mismatch indicates the file's contents and its extension don't match.
-For example, the file's contents indicate that it is a PDF, but it has been renamed to have a JPG extension.
+For example, the file's contents indicate that it is a ZIP file, but it has been renamed to have a JPG extension.